SPotes22/Django-EcoMarketPlace/review/manage_review.md

 # Code Review for manage.py

-This code is the standard entry point for managing a Django project from the command line.
+This Python code is the standard entry point for Django management commands, typically named `manage.py` and located at the root of a Django project.
 Let's break down what each part does:

 **1. Shebang:**